History of Cuba: Economic expansion and stagnation

 Although corruption was rife under Batista, Cuba did flourish economically.
 Wages rose significantly; according to the International Labour Organization, the average industrial salary in Cuba was the world's eighth-highest in 1958, and the average agricultural wage was higher than in developed nations such as Denmark and France.
 Although a third of the population still lived in poverty (according to Batista's government), Cuba was one of the five most developed countries in Latin America by the end of the Batista era, with 56% of the population living in cities.

 In the 1950s, Cuba's gross domestic product (GDP) per capita was roughly equal to that of contemporary Italy, although still only a sixth as large as that of the United States.
 Labour rights were also favourable – Cuban workers were entitled to a month's paid holiday, nine days' sick leave with pay, and six weeks' leave before and after childbirth.
 Cuba had Latin America's highest per capita consumption rates of meat, vegetables, cereals, automobiles, telephones and radios during this period.
 Havana was the world's fourth-most-expensive city at the time.
 Moreover, Cuba's health service was remarkably developed.
-By the late 1950s, it had one of the highest numbers of doctors per capita – more than in the United Kingdom at that time – and the third-lowest adult mortality rate.
+By the late 1950s, Cuba also ranked 11th in the world in the number of doctors per capita.
+Although there was massive inequality in the distribution of doctors, for example more than 60% of all doctors lived and worked in Havana in 1958 and even when they worked outside Havana province they typically worked in other provincial capitals.
 According to the World Health Organization, the island had the lowest infant mortality rate in Latin America, and the 13th-lowest in the world.
 Cuba's education spending in the 1950s was the highest in Latin America, relative to GDP.
-Cuba had the fourth-highest literacy rate in the region, at almost 80% according to the United Nations – higher than that of Spain at the time.
+Cuba had the fourth-highest literacy rate in the region, although two-thirds of the people received three years of education or less; one-third never attended school and half the adult population could neither read nor write.